ventus-ag/documentation/content/products/networking/networks.md

 - confirm the Network deletion on the next opened *Confirmation window*.

 After these steps, the selected Network will be deleted.
-Also, you can delete the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon there.
+Also, you can delete the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon there:
 ![](../../../assets/images/networks/net-15.png?width=25pc&classes=border,shadow)